valentindimov/usernetes/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Note on using the trustme CRI runtime
+Currently, the makefile does not build a `trustme` binary.
+To use `--cri=trustme`, you must manually place a compiled `trustme` binary in the `./bin` directory before calling `./install.sh`.

 ## Included components

 * Installer scripts